openedx/edx-cookiecutters/docs/how_tos/layered_cookiecutter.rst

     - if the number is low, layering might be overkill
 - Do the shared files change often?
     - if answer is no, layering might be overkill
+- If the suggested layering makes it hard to reason where a file would be located
+    - Rethink your layering or don't use layering and just pay the cost of having duplicated files -> duplication is a smaller sin than complicated file structure

 Layering only makes sense if there are many shared files and they change often.